 Your insurer should cover any reasonable costs you face to get any specific information they have requested, e.g. paying to get any damage assessed.

-They may also ask to meet with you to discuss your claim, inspect any damage or to undertake further investigations.
+It may also ask to meet with you to discuss your claim, inspect any damage or undertake further investigations.

 It depends on what you have claimed for, but most insurers will settle your claim by:

-Paying out the cost of the claim to you, for example if you have paid for a venue that goes out of business
+Paying out the cost of the claim to you directly - for example, if you have paid for a venue that goes out of business

 Covering the cost of the claim directly, for example paying the venue for damage caused by you or your guests